screeps/docs/source/contributed/advanced_grunt.md

-## Private Server (via Steam Client)
+## Private Server

-The Grunt plugin does not currently support direct uploading to private servers- but do not despair!
+There are two ways to upload code to your private server account using Grunt.

+### Via Steam Client

-Without Grunt the Steam client is used to upload code.
-In this case Grunt can be used to copy the files from the `dist` folder to the folder used by steam to upload the data.
+The Steam client is used to upload code from your local folder.
+In this case Grunt can be used to copy the files from the `dist` folder to the local folder used by steam to upload the data.

 Unfortunately the `copy` plugin can cause some issues with the steam client, so in this case the [rsync](https://www.npmjs.com/package/grunt-rsync) plugin should be used.